MicrosoftDocs/minecraft-creator/creator/Documents/Update1.19.60.md

 ---
 # Minecraft Bedrock 1.19.60 Update Notes for Creators

-Minecraft Bedrock has been updated to 1.19.60 and there are a number of changes of note for add-on creators!
+Minecraft Bedrock has been updated to 1.19.60 and there are a number of changes of note for add-on creators.

 ## Holiday Creator Features ##